-Veridata Insights’ professional panel BizKnowledge recently conducted a survey to explore our panel’s views on how they define a work-life balance.
+Veridata Insights’ professional panel BizKnowledge recently conducted a survey to explore our panel’s views on work-life balance.
 We also explored what’s important to our panel for work to be enjoyable.

 The conversation around work-life balance has only continued to grow over recent years.
-This perhaps was encouraged by the pandemic, when it forced many companies and people’s work habits to adjust to the changing times.
-It also perhaps facilitated the discussion around mental health and wellbeing.
-This is especially when it comes to the workplace.
+This was encouraged by the pandemic, when it forced many companies and people to adjust their work habits to the changing times.
+It also perhaps facilitated the discussion around mental health and wellbeing, especially when it comes to the workplace.

 The term ‘work-life balance’ will carry a different meaning to different people.
 This making it potentially difficult for employers to cater to their employees’ diverse range of needs.
 Our survey results confirmed that when it came to defining a work-life balance, there wasn’t a clear consensus amongst respondents.